 We have been making ‘invitations to create’ to help people rediscover the world on their doorsteps in creative ways.
 Research clearly shows that being creative like this helps people feel better, even when life is really confusing, which it certainly is now.
 Whilst the digital world enables crucial connectivity, our screens can ‘suck us in’.
 These invitations encourage you to step out into the world around you, reconnect with all your senses and with the pleasures of noticing, listening, making and shaping.

-Five artists have worked together on the programme to date.
+Five artists worked together on the programme during the first lockdown.
 Each invitation invites you to explore the spaces you are in, especially the natural world on your doorsteps, in new ways using only the simplest of materials and everyday objects.
 No special art skills required.
 They invitations shared here were produced during lockdown and each had a particular ‘audience’ in mind:

 - Filipa Pereira-Stubbs and Caroline Wendling for younger children and their families.